The Ohio Department of Public Safety (ODPS) remains dedicated to our core mission: safety, service, and protection.

 With its forward-leaning emergency response continuum, the Ohio Department of Public Safety is able to support all its partners through its 24/7 year-round watch office at the Ohio Emergency Management Agency.

-Improving Customer Protection
+Improving Customer Convenience

 Ohio is safer and better place to live, work and travel, because of our collective efforts.
 However, the Department recognizes that its primary responsibility to protect Ohio’s citizens can only be accomplished through a strong commitment and collaboration with public and private sector representatives throughout the state to coordinate programs that maintain the safety and security of Ohio’s citizens and critical infrastructure.